BrianChegeGichau/BrianChegeGichau/README.md

 ----
 ## Finding me on the internet 🌎
 [LinkedIn](https://www.linkedin.com/in/brianchege567/) • [Twitter](https://twitter.com/B_chege567)
+💬 Ask me anything to do with Artificial Intelligence, I'll be glad to answer.

 <!--
 **BrianChegeGichau/BrianChegeGichau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.